phooky/retrocon/mechanical/notes.md

   * Plastic: Rep1 style?
 Thermoformed?
 Cut panels?
 Acrylic: too brittle.
     HDPE: very bendy.
 ABS? can't laser but strong.
 Poly?
 Delrin?

+* CAD program: solvespace doesn't do boolean intersections???
+What options are there?
-* Design files should all be in solvespace.
+* Design files should all be in ???.
 Needed parts:
   * Monitor driver PCB
   * Monitor
   * Power conditioning board